SampsonM/Sweepsteaks/BE/README.md

 ## BE

 - started testing!
+MORE!!! and USER tests need doing!!!
 - finally got the first controller func working to send competitions
 - started first error handling, *learn more about error handling
 - fixed config to have test config and test db
 - ADD Validation to requests!! ### https://medium.freecodecamp.org/how-to-make-input-validation-simple-and-clean-in-your-express-js-app-ea9b5ff5a8a7 ###
 - Add validation on reserved api calls for superuser only
 - add authentication to delete requests
-- CURRENTLY THE CURRENT ROUTE FOR USERS DOESNT WORK AS IT CANNOT AUTHENTICATE JWT

 #